riddhipatil28/safecode-project/README.md

 - File: app.py
 - Risk: Debug mode exposes internal stack traces and sensitive information
 - Status: Will be fixed later
+## Secret Scanning (Gitleaks)

+- Gitleaks workflow successfully runs on every push
+- No secrets were detected in the current codebase
+- This indicates no exposed credentials matching default detection rules
+- Status: Monitoring enabled